Here's what's open and closed under Quebec's lockdown measures

 Private gatherings are still prohibited, except that one visitor is allowed to provide a service, offer support or to visit a person living alone.

-A person who lives alone can join another household's family bubble so long as they can form a stable group.
+A person who lives alone, or a family with a single parent, can join another household's family bubble so long as they can form a stable group.

 Groups formed this way are asked to not visit homes of anyone who is not in the bubble.